shriram-jagan/pyminiweather/README.md

 - While not exactly a pre-requisite, a basic understanding of convolution operation will be helpful in understanding some parts of the code.
 Use [Convolution Visualizer](https://ezyang.github.io/convolution-visualizer/) or watch a [YouTube Video](https://www.youtube.com/watch?v=KuXjwB4LzSA) to get a basic understanding.

 - For multi-process or multi-threaded executions or to use GPUs, you will need to install cuPyNumeric.
 Follow installation instructions on our [page](https://github.com/nv-legate/cupynumeric?tab=readme-ov-file#installation).
-Create an issue if you are having trouble installing.
-Use NumPy to get started.
+Create an issue if you have trouble installing.
+Use NumPy to get started or if you are unable to install cuPyNumeric but be aware that the code falls back to NumPy and SciPy, neither of which support distributed execution, so you will be able to run only on one CPU.

 ## Key Concepts
 - Learn how linear interpolation using custom weights can be implemented using NumPy
 - Learn how numerical integration can be implemented using NumPy
-- In general, learn how to transform nested for loops into their array-based equivalents in NumPy.
-While this topic can be vast, this repository teaches the above two concepts
+- Learn how to transform nested for loops into their array-based equivalents in NumPy
-- Be amazed when you realize that PyMiniWeather avoids all halo-exchanges that are commonly found in data-parallel codes implemented using MPI.
+- PyMiniWeather avoids all halo-exchanges that are commonly found in data-parallel stencil operations implemented using MPI.
 For example, see the [halo exchange](https://github.com/mrnorman/miniWeather/blob/31e1f3803220b20e029b28bf62e7379749061db6/c/miniWeather_mpi.cpp#L399) in Matt's implementation.
 You won't see that or any other exchanges in this implementation.
-Take a minute and understand what that means.
 You just write serial code.
 That's it.

 ## Background

-From this section, we assume that the reader is familiar with the content in Matt's original blog that has more background information on MiniWeather.
-The reader is also expected to have taken a look at the C or C++ implementation of a serial or parallel version of Matt's implementation.
+From this section, we assume that the reader is familiar with the content in Matt's blogpost and the C or C++ implementation of a serial or parallel version of Miniweather.

 ### Numerical Method